 - Through partnership with its member jurisdictions and in its directly administered programs, WCOG will work to advance Complete Streets, a road-design framework that prioritizes safety, comfort, and connectivity to destinations for all people who use the street network.
 Complete Streets is primarily a safety strategy responding to a known need for improvement.
 In 2019, 62 percent of the motor vehicle crashes that resulted in pedestrian fatalities took place on arterials (National Highway Traffic Safety Administration).
 Complete Streets also supports Way to Go, Whatcom's Access, Equity and Economic Opportunity goal. - Per the National Highway Traffic Safety Administration's 2019 data,. - Monitor fatal and serious-injury crashes together rather than separate statistics.
 This is based in the assessment that most serious-injury crashes could have been fatal due to very small differences in one of many factors.
 Additionally, without the higher population of a major metropolitan area or a state, annual variation in these summary statistics is already higher so a larger, combined statistic is more informative when tracking locations or prevalence of contributing behavioral factors. - In recognition that there is a limit to how much infrastructure improvements (guard rails, cable barriers, rumble strips, sight lines, roundabouts) can continue to reduce fatal and serious injury crashes, work with partners to identify and advance additional actions such as education, encouragement, and enforcement to address prevalent behavioral factors such as speeding, impairment, and distraction. - Safety is and continues to be well integrated with WCOG's TDM program Smart Trips.
-This is especially the case for Smart Trips' work with regional school districts delivering

-- 7th Grade travel and transit training (with WTA) and work with Bellingham Public Schools on Safe Routes to School initiatives. - Involvement of the Washington Traffic Safety Commission (WSTC) Region 11 Target Zero Manager on WCOG's TTAG and CTAG.
+This is especially the case for Smart Trips' work with regional school districts delivering 7th Grade travel and transit training (with WTA) and work with Bellingham Public Schools on Safe Routes to School initiatives. - Alignment with Washington State's adoption of Target Zero as well as Involvement of the Washington Traffic Safety Commission (WSTC) Region 11 Target Zero Manager on WCOG's TTAG and CTAG. - Involvement of Whatcom Unified Command staff in pertinent planning discussions e.g. incident response planning, Human Services Transportation Planning for special needs transportation, etc.

-6.4 Climate and Environment
+6.4-3.2 Climate and Environment